modernweb-dev/rocket/docs/docs/configuration/overview.md

 The configuration file is `rocket.config.js` or `rocket.config.mjs`.

-The config files consists of the following parts:
+The config files consist of the following parts:

 ```js
 import { rocketLaunch } from '@rocket/launch';